Lennox Lewis biography

 Lennox Lewis was born in London, England on September 2, 1965, and moved to Canada as a child.
 At the 1988 Olympic Games, Lewis earned the gold medal in the super-heavyweight division, and then went pro.
 He was undefeated in his first 22 professional fights, but was declared the World Boxing Council heavyweight champion in 1994.
 He lost and regained the title several times, and defended it against Mike Tyson.
 In April 2000, he was stripped of the World Boxing Association portion of his title after a legal dispute.
 Three years later, in 2003, he retired from boxing.
 Lewis is one of three champions to end his career with no unavenged defeats.

-Lennox Lewis was born on September 2, 1965 in London, England, to Jamaican-born parents.
+Professional boxer Lennox Claudius Lewis was born on September 2, 1965, in London, England, to Jamaican-born parents.
 Lewis and his family moved to Kitchener, Ontario, when he was 12 years old.

 Lewis trained as a boxer, winning the world amateur junior title in 1983.
 At the age of 18, he represented Canada as a super heavyweight at the 1984 Summer Olympics, held in Los Angeles.
 After missing the gold medal, he decided to remain an amateur until 1988.
 That year, he went on to win the gold at the Olympic Games in Seoul, South Korea.